Traditional anxiety medications come with a whole host of undesirable side effects that can make it hard to get things done during the day.

 Why is BuSpar Used With Other Medications To Treat Anxiety?

 BuSpar can also be used as an “augmenter medication,” meaning it helps other psychotropic medications, like antidepressants, work more effectively.
 This helps by increasing serotonin in the brain, which helps treat generalized anxiety disorder and depression.

 SSRIs and SNRIs

 SSRIs and SNRIs are both a chemical and a hormone.
 These medications work specifically on the neurotransmitters in the brain and regulate brain chemistry.
 This helps by reducing symptoms of anxiety and depression together.

 Selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) are commonly used as antidepressants.

 SSRIs increase serotonin, a chemical that sends messages between the nerve cells in the brain to the body.
 This helps by increasing mood, better sleep, resolving sexual disturbances, and more.
-SNRIs use serotonin plus another chemical called norepinephrine, which is a noradrenaline, to normalize brain functionality.
+SNRIs use serotonin plus another neurotransmitter called norepinephrine (noradrenaline) to normalize brain functionality.